authelia/authelia/docs/configuration/secrets.md

 If you take the expected environment variable for the configuration option with the `_FILE` suffix at the end.
 The value of these environment variables must be the path of a file that is readable by the Authelia process, if they are not, Authelia will fail to load.
 Authelia will automatically remove the newlines from the end of the files contents.
-In addition for backwards compatibility reasons both the standard prefix `AUTHELIA__` and the old prefix `AUTHELIA_` work specifically for file-based secrets.

 For instance the LDAP password can be defined in the configuration at the path **authentication_backend.ldap.password**, so this password